AlecAreI/Alec-J-Thomas/README.md

 # Alec J. Thomas

-Operations and intelligence professional with experience spanning the United States Air Force, the Central Intelligence Agency, Amazon, and private industry.
+Operations and intelligence professional with experience spanning the United States Air Force, the Intelligence Community, Amazon, and private industry.

 I am currently pursuing an Executive MBA and an M.S. in Cybersecurity & Business Analytics while building practical solutions in Python, SQL, data analysis, and process automation.